ritik-sharma-github/Optimization-of-Dehumidification-Process-Using-Quantum-Neural-Networks/README.md

 ### **1. Data Collection and Preparation**

+Due to the privacy of the data, I'm unable to share the dataset directly.
 The project began with collecting a comprehensive dataset that captures various features pertinent to the dehumidification process.
 This dataset was crucial for building a predictive model.
 Data preparation involved several key tasks:

 - **Data Collection:** Gathering raw data from relevant sources, ensuring it includes all necessary variables such as temperature, humidity, and any other relevant metrics.

+However, here is a detailed description of the dataset attributes:

+- **δd (mm)**: Represents the thickness of the desiccant layer used in the system, measured in millimeters.
+This variable affects the efficiency of the dehumidification process.

+- **L (mm)**: Denotes the length of the desiccant layer in millimeters.
+It is crucial for understanding the surface area available for moisture absorption.

+- **d (mm)**: The diameter of the desiccant particles in millimeters, which influences the overall performance of the dehumidification process.

+- **x (mm)**: A parameter representing the distance or spacing within the system, measured in millimeters, which can impact airflow and system efficiency.

+- **Twi (℃)**: The inlet temperature of the air stream, measured in degrees Celsius.
+This variable affects the capacity of the desiccant to absorb moisture.

+- **Tai (℃)**: The ambient air temperature surrounding the system, measured in degrees Celsius, which influences the system's performance.

+- **Wai (g/kg)**: The humidity of the inlet air stream, measured in grams per kilogram.
+This is a key factor in determining how much moisture needs to be removed.

+- **ṁa (kg/s)**: The mass flow rate of the air stream, measured in kilograms per second.
+This variable affects the rate at which air is processed through the system.

+- **tc (s)**: The cycle time or operational duration of the system, measured in seconds.
+This parameter is important for understanding the system's operation over time.

+- **Two (℃)**: The temperature of the air stream exiting the system, measured in degrees Celsius.
+It helps in assessing the cooling or heating effect of the dehumidification process.

+- **Tao (℃)**: The ambient temperature at the outlet, measured in degrees Celsius, which can provide additional context on the system's thermal performance.

+- **Wao (g/kg)**: The humidity of the air stream exiting the system, measured in grams per kilogram.
+This value is crucial for evaluating the effectiveness of the dehumidification process.

+These attributes provide comprehensive information about the operational conditions and performance of the dehumidification system, allowing for in-depth analysis and optimization.

 - **Data Cleaning:** Addressing issues like missing values, outliers, and inconsistencies in the dataset.
 This step is vital to ensure that the model is trained on high-quality data.
 Techniques such as imputation for missing values and filtering outliers were applied.

 - **Feature Selection:** Identifying and selecting the most important features that significantly influence the prediction outcomes.
 This process helps in reducing the dimensionality of the data and focusing on the most relevant inputs.